Biomedical-Electronics/masb-pot-s-ecologiques/REPORT_EN.md

 <img align="left" src="https://img.shields.io/badge/Proyecto-Potenciostato-yellow"><img align="left" src="https://img.shields.io/badge/Entorno de desarrollo-STM32CubeIDE-blue"><img align="left" src="https://img.shields.io/badge/Versión-v0.1.0-green"></br>

 This project consists on the programming of a potentiostat formed by a _front-end_ previously designed by Albert Álvarez, and a _back-end_ based on the *Evaluation Board* (EVB) NUCLEO-F401RE of STMicroelectronics.
-This configuration is going to be used for electrichemical testing,
+This configuration is going to be used for electrochemical testing,

 The group that has developed this project is called `ecologiques` and is composed by **Maria Penon** and **Helena Riesco**.